arklumpus/TreeViewer/Readme.md

 ## Installing TreeViewer

 The easiest way to start using TreeViewer is to install the program using the installer for your operating system.
+Alternatively, you may wish to install the program [manually](#manual-installation) or [on a headless server](#installing-on-a-headless-server-without-admin-privileges).

 ### Windows